Second fire in two days at Ravena home

 RAVENA, N.Y.
 (NEWS10) — Firefighters were called back to a home in Ravena Monday morning.
 It was the same home on Central Avenue they responded to on Saturday.

-Crews on scene tell NEWS10 this fire started around 4:00AM Monday morning.
-They say no one was inside and the utilities had already been shut off after that electrical fire on Saturday morning.
+Crews on scene tell NEWS10 the fire started around 4 a.m.
+Monday.
+They say no one was inside, and the utilities had already been shut off after that electrical fire on Saturday morning.